-An issue brought forward during scoping was the potential expansion of invasive plants (i.e. cheatgrass) in pinyon juniper woodlands and savanna that are proposed for treatment with prescribed fire.
+An issue brought forward during scoping was the potential expansion of invasive plants (i.e. cheatgrass) in pinyon-juniper woodlands and savanna that are proposed for treatment with prescribed fire.
 To address this issue, the following adaptive management process would be employed.
 All units proposed for this type of treatment would be monitored using the FMH (NPS 2003) protocol.
 Two to five units would initially be treated after the following decision-making process is employed.

-- 1. Determine the extent of invasive plant distribution and characterize the vegetative community of the site within one year prior to treatment. - 2. (a) In areas where invasive plants are found at a greater than 10% frequency, pretreat with herbicide prior to treatment. - (b) In areas where little to no invasive plants are found (less than 10% frequency), commence prescribed fire treatment. - 3.
-Post-fire monitor in one, two, and five years as part of the FMH protocol. - 4. (a) If post fire monitoring indicates no substantial spread of invasive plants or the introduction of new invasive plant species and favorable regeneration of the understory, similar units may be treated. - (b) If post fire monitoring indicates substantial spread of invasive plants, the unit would be evaluated for follow-up herbicide or other invasive plant eradication treatments and no additional prescribed fire treatment would occur in the unit.
-Similar units would be reevaluated for treatment and may not receive a prescribed fire treatment. - (c) If post fire monitoring indicates substantial spread of invasive plants and no to minimal regeneration of the understory, similar units would be reevaluated for treatment.
+- 1. Determine the extent of invasive plant distribution and characterize the vegetative community of the site within one year prior to treatment. - (a) In areas where invasive plants are found at a greater than 10% frequency, pretreat with herbicide prior to treatment. (b) In areas where little to no invasive plants are found (less than 10% frequency), commence prescribed fire treatment. - 3.
+Post-fire monitor in one, two, and five years as part of the FMH protocol. - 4. (a) If post fire monitoring indicates no substantial spread of invasive plants, as determined by the vegetation specialist or their designee, or the introduction of new invasive plant species and favorable regeneration of the understory, similar units may be treated.

+(b) If post fire monitoring indicates substantial spread of invasive plants, as determined by the vegetation specialist or their designee, the unit would be evaluated for follow-up herbicide or other invasive plant eradication treatments and no additional prescribed fire treatment would occur in the unit.
+Similar units would be reevaluated for treatment and may not receive a prescribed fire treatment.(c) If post fire monitoring indicates substantial spread of invasive plants and no to minimal regeneration of the understory, similar units would be reevaluated for treatment.